Consultants have a lot of their plates. To execute on their many jobs, they need the right tools.

 11. Business Letterhead Templates

 To establish a strong brand, your messaging needs to be consistent.
 A business letterhead is a pre-printed heading that you can put on letters, memos, and notes.
-Typically, it will include your logo and use your brand colors and fonts.
+Typically, it will include your logo and use your brand colors and fonts (if you don’t actually have a logo yet, our logo maker can help you create a professional logo).

 While you probably don’t want your business letterhead to be too busy, some bold colors can make your branding look fresh and current: